Karlín: History

 The building of the Karlín district began in 1817, surrounding the Rosarium of the Knights of the Cross with the Red Star.
 The new settlement was named after the fourth wife of Emperor Francis I of Austria, Caroline Augusta of Bavaria.

 After the demolition of the city walls, the properties in Karlín were counted among the cheapest properties of Prague.
 For that reason, the number of industrial enterprises and dwellings grew very quickly in the area of "Rohan Island" (Rohanský ostrov).
 On 1 January 1922 Karlín was incorporated into Prague.
 At this time, the electrical engineering pioneer and industrialist František Křižík had great influence in the area.
 He established a streetcar line, which he then sold to the city.

 In the 1970s, traffic was rerouted onto the Rohanské nábřeží and the main arterial road was relieved.
-Since 1990 Karlín is connected to the Prague Metro and a pedestrian zone has been established.
+Since 1990 Karlín is connected to the Prague Metro by Křižíková station named after Křižík, and a pedestrian zone has been established as well.
 In 2002 Karlín was severely affected by the 100-year flood.
 It has since recovered and is becoming a new destination for businesses and residences.